snknitin/us-zipcode-distance/README.md

 ## Optimizations

-What optimizations did I make in your code?
+What optimizations did I make in my code?

 * Converted the matrix from 'float64' to 'float32' to reduce disk space
 * Tried using Numba.jit to speed up the iterrows and numpy loops